 - Red hots candies

-Step 1 – Have a baking tray lined with parchment paper greased with oil or butter ready.
-Also keep butter greased latex gloves near you.
+Step 1 – Line baking tray with parchment paper greased with oil or butter.

-Step 2- Start by microwaving butter and marshmallow in a microwave safe bowl for 30 seconds increments until marshmallow melts.
+Step 2- Microwave butter and marshmallow in a microwave-safe bowl for 30 seconds increments until marshmallow melts.

 Pro-Tip – Do not use old marshmallows.
 It won’t melt the way you want it to.